alvintoh/udemy-hands-on-hadoop/README.md

 * Design real-world systems using the Hadoop ecosystem
 * Learn how your cluster is managed with YARN, Mesos, Zookeeper, Oozie, Zeppelin, and Hue
 * Handle streaming data in real time with Kafka, Flume, Spark Streaming, Flink, and Storm

+Understanding Hadoop is a highly valuable skill for anyone working at companies with large amounts of data.

 ## Getting Started